Mineralogy Certification Course

 Formula: Zr[SiO4]

 Zircon typically occurs in tabular to prismatic crystals and in brownish colors.
-Also, it has high density, so it feels heavier than many other silicates.
+It also has high density, so it feels heavier than many other silicates.
 Another characteristic of zircon is its luminescence in pale yellow to vivid orange colors.

 Mineral property | Zircon characteristics |